Dispersibility vs distribution

 Have you seen these issues with your supply?

-Contact us now to enhance your formulations and further improve your dispersion requirements!
+Contact us now to enhance your formulations and further improve your liquid dispersion requirements!